 EEI raises the important point that HP efficiencies have gone up while furnaces have not which creates a fuel switching (electric to gas) issue that DOE is not analyzing.
 Should we broaden the conversation internally?

 Gas efficiency is important to our customers, in particular, low income.
 Raising the cut-off for condensing furnaces to 65 or 70 kBtuh means that multi-family and low income customers more generally will continue to pay high utility costs since smaller furnaces will continue to be subject to equipment standards set more than 30 years ago.
+DOE also did not analyze the split incentive problem faced by tenants who pay the cost of inefficient furnace operation but cannot make choices concerning what is installed.
+About 50% of our customers are tenants for whom appliance efficiency standards provide consumer protection.
+This is truly standing with the customers.
 Greater seasonal variation in bills due to inefficient furnaces will have a detrimental impact on customer satisfaction.

 Given the CEC’s definition of ZNE, which is based on time dependent valuation of gas and electricity at the site, low efficiency furnaces will translate to larger rooftop PV systems required to offset gas usage.
 More generally, achieving in ZNE across the state will be more difficult.

-Efficient use of natural gas is an important part of achieving California’s climate goals, and federal standards preempt CA from setting its own standards.
-If the DOE does not set good standards now, it could be a long time before DOE tries again, which will have detrimental impact on GHG reduction goals.
+Efficient use of natural gas is an important part of achieving California’s climate goals, and federal standards preempt CA from setting its own standards for furnaces and other “covered” appliances.
+If the DOE does not set good standards now, it could be almost 2030 before the next DOE standard.
+This will have detrimental impact on GHG reduction goals.
 If PG&E does not support state policy goals, we will not be viewed as good EE portfolio administrators.

 Failure to increase program baselines for EE programs potentially weakens our position as administrators compared to increasing baselines for gas appliances.
 More generally, the long view of EE administration compels us to achieve regulatory requirements and customer satisfaction improvement opportunities at least-cost and least rate-impact.
 It is best for PG&E and its customers to pursue the least-cost approach even if it puts us at odds with industry.